-xii.viii.
+xii.
 Turbidity

 Turbidity is an expression of the optical property that causes light to be scattered in water due to particulate matter such as clay, silt, organic matter, and microscopic organisms.
 Turbidity can result in a variety of water quality impairments.
-The effluent limitation for turbidity which reads, "For the protection of the water contact recreation and ground water recharge beneficial uses, the discharge to the San Gabriel Riverwater courses shall have received adequate treatment, so that the turbidity of the advanced treated recycled wastewater does not exceed: (a) a daily average of 2 Nephelometric turbidity units (NTU); (ab) 0.25 Nephelometric turbidity units (NTU) more than 5 percent of the time (72 minutes) during anywithin a 24 hour period; and (be) 0.510 NTU at any time."
-This requirement is based on the Basin Plan (page 3-17) and section 60301.320(b) of Ttitle 22, Cchapter 3, "Filtered Wastewater" of the CCR and section 60320.108(b)).
-The AWTF's advanced treated recycled water that is discharged to the San Gabriel River is recharged intentionally to the groundwater aguifer for eventual use as potable water supply.
-The unlined (soft bottom) reaches of the San Gabriel River are considered part of the spreading grounds at the Montebello Forebay Spreading Grounds.
+The effluent limitation for turbidity which reads, "For the protection of the water contact recreation beneficial use, the discharge to water courses shall have received adequate treatment, so that the turbidity of the wastewater does not exceed: (a) a daily average of 2 Nephelometric turbidity units (NTU); (b) 5 NTU more than 5 percent of the time (72 minutes) during any 24 hour period; and (c) 10 NTU at any time" is based on the Basin Plan (page 3-17) and section 60301.320 of Title 22, Chapter 3, "Filtered Wastewater" of the CCR.

-xiii.ix.
+xiii.
 Radioactivity